aaronzomback/TimeTravelerGame/README.md

 ## About

-Join your travel agent CloudR45 and journey through the depths of space and time for encounters with historical figures such as Genghis Khan and Napoleon.
+Join your travel agent CloudR45 and journey backwards and forwards through the depths of space and time for encounters with historical figures such as Genghis Khan and Napoleon.

 ## Structure & Design Principles